avranakul/World_Quant-University-DataScience/README.md

 # World_Quant-University-DataScience
-Applied Data Science by Word Quant University
+Applied Data Science by Word Quant University.
+Unit 1 and their miniproject solutions
-Mini Project solutions of WQU Unit 1 ( Completed )